 Have your parent conflict help model the resilience of relationships?

-In honor of Valentines Day next week, my next three posts are about the intersection between being a parent and being a couple—specifically, how to work through conflicts when you're in front of your children.
+In honor of Valentines Day next week, our next three posts are about the intersection between being a parent and being a couple -- specifically, how to work through conflicts when you're in front of your children.

 Conflict is part of every human relationship.
 If we live with children, those conflicts will sometimes come up in front of the kids.
 Which raises some important questions.

 Does it hurt your child to see you and your partner fight?

 In the past, most experts reassured parents that there’s no harm in children seeing them fight, as long as the kids also see the parents make up afterwards.
 However, recent developments in neurological research challenge this view.
 Not surprisingly, it turns out that when children hear angry yelling, their stress hormones shoot up.
 In fact, even a sleeping infant registers loud, angry voices and experiences a rush of stress chemicals that takes some time to diminish.

 So the research confirms what any child can tell you, which is that it’s frightening when adults yell at each other.
 After all, parents are the child’s source of security.
 When parents seem out of control, the world becomes a scary place.